directus-labs/guest-authoring/post/passwordless-authentication-in-directus-flows-with-plivo/index.md

 }
 ```

-## Updating the User Account

-- Back in the Directus flow editor, we need to add a new node to update the user account with the OTP session UUID.
-- Click the little plus sign on the "Create OTP Session" node.
-- Set the name to "Update User Account" and then click "Update Data".
+### Saving the Session UUID

-- In the "Collection" field, click the word "Collection" and select "Edit Raw Value" and set the value to "directus_users".
+Create a new **Update Data** operation.
+In the collection field, edit the raw value and set the value to `directus_users`.
+Set full access permissions and the following payload:
-- Set the Permissions to "Full Access"
-- In the `Payload` section, add the following JSON:

 ```json
 {